STadas/Ankicord/config.md

 >**spotify**: \[LINUX ONLY.
 Commands used: gdbus, dbus-send\] Display Spotify icon and track name when hovered over it when something is playing.<br>
 >*[Example](https://i.imgur.com/IJba0Tj.png)*

 >**discord_client**: Use your own Discord Application with custom icons.
-Default ID is "745326655395856514".
-Currently used icon names are: "anki", "spotify".<br>
+Currently used icon names are: "anki", "spotify".
+(745326655395856514)

 ### statuses
 >**menu_status**: Text to display when in menu (Slacking off)